 Inventory Management is a technique through which stocked goods, inventories, and non-capitalized assets are primarily disciplined according to their specific shape and placement.
 Inventory can be any good or material that a business holds for receiving the goal of resale or repair.

 At different locations of a supply network, planned course of production, and stock of materials, you will be in a need of an Inventory Management System.

 Inventory Management is the technique for ordering, storing, and use of the company’s inventories.
 This stock management includes generating the lead on raw materials, components, and finished products, along-side warehousing, and processing of such items in your company.

-Inventory control is much beneficial for your company if it deals with the complex supply chains and manufacturing processes where it becomes difficult to maintain the risk of inventories surplus and paucity.
+The process of Inventory control is much beneficial for your company if it deals with the complex supply chains and manufacturing processes where it becomes difficult to maintain the risk of inventory surplus and paucity.
 The system is helpful in the same manner for all those companies which have a complex working strategy.

 Inventory Management Working